AntonHarbers/Knights-Travails/README.md

-# The Odin Project = Knights-Travails
+# Knights-Travails - The Odin Project

 A knights travails demo showcasing the shortest path a chess knight can move to a given destination.